+The Authority plans to become partly dependent on profit generating investment activity to achieve a balanced revenue budget.
+The most significant income source will be the dividend payable by the Growth Company to the Council which will be determined by the Growth Company development plans.
 The table below shows the extent to which the expenditure planned to meet the service delivery objectives and/or place making role of the Authority is dependent on achieving the expected net profit from investments over the lifecycle of the Medium-Term Financial Plan.
-It is important to note, that the Authority plans to reinvest any profit earned on investment activity into regeneration initiatives.
 Regular budget monitoring and review of income to be achieved will highlight if expected net profit is in any doubt and if so that corrective budgetary action needs to be taken to minimise any potential impact on services.